stepleton/cameo/aphid/README.md

 * 10MB ProFile emulation (easy), or Widget emulation (harder, since many more low-level hard drive commands are required).

-* Support for Lisa 2/10 drive bay installation: while 5V power is available from the same cable that powered the original Widget hard drive, since the drive bay is not accessible while the Lisa is on, it will be necessary to have some way of powering down the PocketBeagle cleanly before the Lisa shuts off hard drive power on shutdown.
-Additionally, the longer ribbon cable for connecting the Widget to the I/O board may require terminating resistors or other components to be installed on Cameo.
+* Support for Lisa 2/10 drive bay installation: increased robustness to power cuts allow Cameo/Aphid to operate within the enclosed drive bay, even though a Lisa powering down can shut down internal hard drives without warning.
+  Nevertheless, the longer ribbon cable for connecting the Widget to the I/O board appears to require terminating resistors or other components to be installed on Cameo.
 Finally, some substitute for the green hard drive status LED should be devised.

 * A web browser interface for hard drive image file management: by plugging Cameo/Aphid into a modern computer and visiting a designated web address, the user can upload and download hard drive image files to an image library, as well as select an "active" image that Cameo/Aphid serves to the Apple.
-  (Even a relatively small MicroSD card could easily store several thousand hard drive image files.)
+  (Even a relatively small microSD card could easily store several thousand hard drive image files.)

 * A "magic blocks" mechanism: if the Apple attempts to read or write to a